dragonboy1994/paxos/README.md

-This is a repository for multi-Paxos protocol written in Rust.
-The original Paxos was proposed by Leslie Lamport.
+This is a repository for multi-Paxos protocol without failures written in Rust.
+The original Paxos was proposed by Leslie Lamport in his landmark paper https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf.